ricardorauber/UIFlow/README.md

 So simple! 😎

-#### Coordinator
+### Coordinator

 You might already saw many different implementations of the `Coordinator` pattern.
-This is very similar to those out there, but the big difference is that is has only one child while usually you see many children for the coordinator.
+This is very similar to those out there, but the big difference is that it has only one child while usually you see many children for the coordinator.
 I will explain about the child behaviour soon, but first let's explain how the `Coordinator` works.

 `View Controllers` should not know from where the user came from and where the user will go.
 This is almost like the idea of `Dependency Injection`, because the `ViewController` will only do what it was meant to do and tell the `Coordinator` what is the `intention` of the user.